Retired Service Members and Families

 What about my family members?

-If you’re turning 65, but you still have family members under age 65, they can continue to use TRICARE Prime, TRICARE Standard and Extra, or whatever plan they're using now until they also become eligible for Medicare Part A & B.
+If you’re turning 65 and your spouse is under age 65, they can continue to use TRICARE Prime, TRICARE Select, or whatever plan they're using now until they also become eligible for Medicare Part A & B. Your eligible children may also continue in their current plan until they lose eligibility.